 You can view the lecture videos for this course here.

 Suggested Background Knowledge

 It is recommended that students who take this course have previously taken at least an undergraduate-level course in computer architecture.
 In addition, students must have a strong background in C and/or C++.
-A basic knowledge of Python and git are required.
+A basic to intermediate understanding of Python, and basic knowledge of git, are required.

 Technical Requirements and Software

 - Students will be required to purchase a Raspberry Pi for one of the projects.

 - Browser and connection speed: An up-to-date version of Chrome or Firefox is strongly recommended.
 2+ Mbps is recommended.

 - Mac: OS X 10.10.5 or higher